explaingit

 USE CASE 2

-Build and publish a Python library to PyPI without learning separate packaging tools.
+Package and publish an open-source Python library to PyPI without needing separate build and upload tools.

 USE CASE 3